 Resident Court Reporter – Gina Macchio

 Physical LocationWake County Courthouse

 Raleigh, NC 27602

-(Filings shall be sent to the Wake County Clerk of Superior Court and NOT to this address)
+(Filings shall be sent to the Wake County Clerk of Superior Court and NOT to the TCA)

 Find Local Rules and Forms that provide procedures and guidelines for courts in Wake County.

 Search for the date, time, and location of a court appearance, citation number, and more.
 Calendar and court date publication in Civil Superior and Civil District Courts has changed following the implementation of Odyssey.
 Those changes are reflected below and supplement Local Rules regarding the same.